minhlunso1/Hybrid_Lightwallet/README.md

 ## Usage
 To create a wallet which is also known as a keystore, there are 2 elements which are required in Ethereum blockchain.
 The passphrase and mnemonic keys.
 Need these elements to unlock the wallet too.

-The Ethereum network in this application is Ropsten.
+The Ethereum network in this application is Rinkeby and Main Network.
 The configuration could be replaced in `util/Settings.js`.